1st Workshop on

 10 October 2025

-We invite submissions to the first Shared Task on Language Identification for Web Data.
+Shared Task on Improving Language Identification for Web Text

 Key dates